PaulWaldo/glimmer/project_docs/groupphotodesign.md

     * a summary of the overall plan
     * a list of detailed user stories that decompose the entire problem into managebale chunks
     * a checkbox for each story that we will use as we work to indicate what we have completed and what work is left to do.
 This will enable us to take a break and come back later without forgetting what we have done.
+    * DO NOT MARK a story as done unless I say that I am happy with the progress.
+We will work iteratively on the story in the unfinished state until we are happy with the result.

 ## User Stories